 Online Consultation – e-Consult

-The e-Consult can be completed on line by clicking on the banner ‘consult our Doctors on line' on the home page and by clicking get started at the bottom right of the banner
+The e-Consult can be completed on line by clicking on the banner ‘consult our Doctors on line' below and by clicking get started at the bottom right of the banner

 If you do not have access to the internet and need help in completing an e-Consult please contact a member of the reception team who will arrange for a member of staff to support you in completing this over the telephone.